-For many Uber drivers a big perk is the flexibility being an Uber driver allows and with the transportation company previously claiming that, if Uber drivers were classed as workers, it could end the flexibility of the job, some drivers might be nervous about joining the claim.
+For the vast majority of drivers, a big perk is the flexibility being an Uber driver allows and with the transportation company previously claiming that, if Uber drivers were classed as workers, it could end the flexibility of the job, some drivers might be nervous about joining the claim.

 However, there is no legal reason why this needs to be the case.
 Many jobs involve ‘casual’ working arrangements where workers have flexible hours but still receive paid holiday and are paid more than the minimum wage.
 There is nothing in the law that says Uber drivers need to be different.

 Drivers in other countries have won or settled similar claims against Uber.
 As far as we are aware, Uber has not introduced fixed hours in those countries and the drivers can still log on and log off when they please.